AviatrixSystems/Docs/HowTos/transitvpc_csr_migrate.rst

 6. **Remove Transit hub VGW CSR tag** After all Spoke VPCs have been migrated to Aviatrix Transit GW, remove the VGW Transit Network tag.
 This effectively detach VGW from CSR.

+Note in Aviatrix solution, Spoke VPCs have no connectivities to each other by default.
+If a Spoke VPC needs connectivity to another Spoke VPC, for example, the shared service VPC, configure `AWS Peering <http://docs.aviatrix.com/HowTos/peering.html#aws-peering>`_ or `Aviatrix Encrypted Peering <http://docs.aviatrix.com/HowTos/peering.html#encrypted-peering>`_ from the Controller console.

 .. |image1| image:: FAQ_media/image1.png